That's if you're in Britain, that is. In other parts of the world, you may be OK - though probably not. It depends.

 It may not be entirely coincidental that the "advice" has re-emerged at a time when traditional views of marriage have once again become politically contentious.
 The subject is certainly "in the air" - witness the news story about the Rev Mark Oden's instruction to the women in his congregation to submit to their husbands.
 Though I don't think Oden was just talking about sex.

 No doubt I'm reading far too much into what is just a bit of harmless fun.
+Read the rest of this article

-Thursday 11 February 2010
+Thursday, 11 February 2010

 Cautionary advice to young ladies - and Internet users